vladar107/vladar107/cv.md

 Interested in **Go**, **Haskell**, **System Design**, **Delivery Processes**.

-Results-driven Software Development Engineer with more than 10 years of experience in backend development, system architecture, and technical leadership.
-Specialized in C#, .Net, Kotlin, and TypeScript with a passion for system design and process optimization.
-Proven track record of mentoring, improving profitability, and delivering high-performance services.
+Experienced Solutions Architect and Software Development Engineer with over 10 years in backend development and application architecture.
+I focus on delivering scalable, high-performance systems aligned with business objectives, providing technical governance to ensure resilience and optimization.
+Passionate about turning requirements into effective architectures that drive growth, with business value always at the core of my work.

 ## Experience
 ```mermaid